Double Local-to-Unity: Inference under Nearly Nonstationary Volatility: Double local-to-unity in nearly stationary regime

-\begin{lemma} For the model in \eqref{eq:first model} with Assumption~\hyperref[assm:A3]{A3}, \begin{enumerate} {(\alph{enumi})} \item $ \mathbb{E}[\sigma_t^2] \leq e^{\alpha^2A_n} \;\lesssim\; r_n^{\alpha^2/(4d)}$, \item $ \mathbb{E}[\sigma_t^4] \leq e^{4\alpha^2 A_n} \;\lesssim\; r_n^{\alpha^2/d}$, \item $\frac{1}{n^2} \sum \sum_{t \ne s} \mathbb{E}[\sigma_t^2 \sigma_s^2] \leq e^{2\alpha^2 A_n}$. \end{enumerate} \end{lemma} The first two bounds control the second and fourth-order moments of the volatility process, preventing growth beyond the required rate and ensuring tightness of variance-driven quantities.
-The third bound controls cross moments over time, limiting temporal dependence in double sums and stabilizing the variance of aggregates.
-The third bound is crucial in particular, as it reflects weak temporal dependence, which is crucial for the asymptotic distribution to stabilize.
-Taken together, these bounds deliver concentration of quadratic terms, rate control in large samples, and asymptotic negligibility of cross components needed for the proof. \begin{lemma} Under model \eqref{eq:first model} with Assumption~\hyperref[assm:A3]{A3}, $m_n = e^{\alpha^2 A_n} \,(1+ o(1))$. \end{lemma} This result is central in establishing the consistency of $\hat{\rho}_n$.
-The quantity $m_n$ captures the average unconditional innovation variance and therefore represents the effective volatility scale of the process over the sample when $\{\sigma_t^2\}$ is time-varying and highly persistent.
-In this sense, $m_n$ provides the natural normalization under stochastic volatility: after rescaling by $m_n$, the residual fluctuations behave analogously to the homoskedastic case, leading to nondegenerate limit distributions.
-When $\phi_n \to 1$ at the double-logarithmic rate, $m_n$ grows only polylogarithmically in $n$, so it modifies the scale but leaves the fundamental $\sqrt{n\,k_n}$ rate intact as obtained in \cite{phillips2007limit}.
+\begin{lemma} For the model in \eqref{eq:first model} with Assumptions~\hyperref[assm:A1]{A1} and \hyperref[assm:A3]{A3}, uniformly over \(1\le t\le n\), \begin{enumerate} {(\alph{enumi})} \item $ \mathbb{E}[\sigma_t^2] \leq e^{\alpha^2A_n} \;\lesssim\; r_n^{\alpha^2/(4d)}$, \item $ \mathbb{E}[\sigma_t^4] \leq e^{4\alpha^2 A_n} \;\lesssim\; r_n^{\alpha^2/d}$, \item $\frac{1}{n^2} \sum \sum_{t \ne s} \mathbb{E}[\sigma_t^2 \sigma_s^2] \lesssim e^{2\alpha^2 A_n}$. \end{enumerate} \end{lemma} The first two bounds control the second and fourth-order moments of the volatility process, preventing growth beyond the required rate and ensuring tightness of variance-driven quantities.
+The cross-moment bound controls cross moments over time, limiting temporal dependence in double sums and stabilizing the variance of aggregates.
+This bound is crucial in particular, as it controls temporal dependence in volatility-driven double sums, which is the key reason for the asymptotic distribution to stabilize.
+Together, these bounds provide the concentration, rate control, and negligibility of cross terms needed for the proof.